arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 Consider them as specialized, super convenient Registers.
 Just like Registers are stored in the variable `register-alist`, Bookmarks are kept in the equivalent `bookmark-alist`.
 Nothing new,
-here: again, it's all built on the same, basic building blocks.
+here: again, it's all a combination of the same, basic building blocks.

 ## One command to rule them all